Published on June 24, 2017

 Legacy SIEM solutions were built on RDBMS, or in many cases proprietary flat file databases.
 The data structures and formats are closed systems that do not allow the flexibility to manipulate event data for the effective analysis needed today.
 In addition, these RDBMS or file-based architectures do not scale to the “3 V’s” – volume, velocity, and variety of information they need to handle for effective analysis.

-Contrast: The SNYPR security analytics solution is infinitely scalable because it is built on big data infrastructure that is capable of handling the vast amount of data for storage and analysis.
-The SNYPR open data model permits data sharing with other external applications allowing organizations to use the data to run their own analytics without having to duplicate the data.
+Contrast: The Securonix security analytics solution is infinitely scalable because it is built on big data infrastructure that is capable of handling the vast amount of data for storage and analysis.
+The Securonix open data model permits data sharing with other external applications allowing organizations to use the data to run their own analytics without having to duplicate the data.

 #3 Lack of pre-packaged security use cases: